tolem/tolem/README.md

 - 👋 Hi, I’m Lami
-- 🌱 I’m currently on a voyage to Alpha Centauri system (Just kidding 😛.
-Maybe oneday🚀.)
+- 🌱 I’m currently on a voyage to Alpha Centauri system (Just kidding 😛.)
+Maybe oneday🚀
 - 📫 So reach me here

 <!---